Skip to main content

 # Example: curl http://127.0.0.1:8080/process

-Once satisfied with your configuration, create the template on Blaxel:
+Once satisfied with your configuration, push the image to Blaxel:

 This will: